leilin-research/GCGRNN/README.md

 ### Training Time Comparison

-We find that GCNN-DDGF can be trained much faster than DCRNN.
+We find that GCNN-DDGF can be trained much faster than DCRNN at a single GTX 1080 Ti machine.

 <img src="results/training_time_comparison.png" width="500" height="500" />